cbfacademy-admin/java-rest-api-assessment-Sheri-bakare1/README.md

 3. **Handle exceptions that appear in the code e,g some methods throw 'IOException'.**
 4. **Test the ApplianceSelection class.**

-Onward with this assessment, you're set for a deep dive into API development with Java and SpringBoot.

 ## **API Flow**